Sometimes a tooth becomes so decayed or damaged that extraction becomes necessary. Other reasons include:

 - Impacted wisdom teeth: If your wisdom teeth become severely impacted, extraction is a recommended treatment

 Prior to any extraction work, your dentist will carry out a complete examination of your tooth and the surrounding tissues to evaluate their condition.
 Most extractions are relatively straightforward and pain-free procedures, so you don’t need to worry.
-If you still experience anxiety at the prospect of having a tooth pulled, we can offer conscious sedation, which will leave you relaxed throughout the procedure.

 Post-extraction care includes: